Martijn Schirp • • 8 min read

 Always wanted to know everything about a certain topic?
 You are in luck, it’s the digital era!
 There are more documentaries online you can possible watch in a lifetime.
 YouTube, Google Video, TruthTheory.org and TopDocumentaryFilms.com are some of the great sources.
 Here is a list of HEthens best documentaries!

 #12 Read a book summary each day (Easy)

 We all know we would like to read more often, but somehow we are glued to the same computer screen you are staring at right now.
 Just clicking buttons.
-The solution is to take some time each day to read one chapter.
-Just one.
+The solution is to take some time each day to read the key insights from a non-fiction book.
 Easy right?
 Do it somewhere cozy or outside.
 Grab a cup of coffee or tea, turn on some ambient music and pull that blanket over you.
 Then check out this incredible library of book breakdowns and summaries called the Stairway to Wisdom.
 Whatever problem you’re facing in your life right now, there’s guaranteed to be a book available that can help you to solve it.

 #13 Study a topic you’d like to master each day (Hard)